12 Summer Events in Mt. Pleasant to Experience This Year

 Special Olympics Michigan Summer Games

-Central Michigan University hosts the Special Olympics Michigan Summer Games every year at several sporting arenas across the campus, such as Kelly/Shorts Stadium.
+Central Michigan University hosts the Special Olympics Michigan Summer Games every year at several sporting arenas across the campus, including Kelly/Shorts Stadium.

 You can watch athletes participate in as many as 10 competitions during the State Summer Games — including bowling, bocce ball, powerlifting, gymnastics, volleyball, and horseshoes.

-Sister Marie Kopin of the North American Mycological Association will supervise exploring the area in search of the wild fungus.
-At the end, everyone will identify the mushrooms that they’ve found together.
+Sister Marie Kopin of the North American Mycological Association supervises exploring the area in search of the wild fungus.
+At the end, everyone identifies the mushrooms that they’ve found together.

 Hall’s Lake Natural Area